delaguardianick/Weather-Website/README.md

 # Recommends a Spotify playlist according to the weather

-##### This website uses the OpenWeatherAPI to fetch the weather and display it in multiple ways.
+This website uses the OpenWeatherAPI to fetch the weather and display it in multiple ways.
 This was the final group project for CPS 530.
-I was personally in charge of displaying the info for the 'daily' and 'playlist' tabs.
+I was in charge of creating the 'daily' and 'playlist' tabs for the website.
 The playlist tab adds a twist to the website, using the Spotify API to recommend playlists for users according to searched weather.
 The pages are responsive too

 All API calls are made in the front-end using AJAX - since using an API wasn't a requirement of the project, we had to self-learn calls and didn't know better.
 If I were to do it again I'd use node.js.
 I might update that and some other functionality in the future.